by-jp/www.byjp.me/content/notes/twitter/9884043724/index.md

 - imported
 - from-twitter
 ---
 Pastebot's best feature is easily using it as an external screen for my mac's clipboard history.
-Wifi-sync'd bliss\!
+Wifi-sync'd bliss!